devgrunge/devgrunge/README.md

 - 👨‍💻 All of my projects are available at [alexmarcondes.dev](https://github.com/devgrunge?tab=repositories)

-- 💬 Ask me about **JavaScript, React native and nodeJs and microservices**
+- 💬 Ask me about **JavaScript, React native , nodeJs and microservices**

 - ⚡ in the spare time Dungeon master **5E is the best d&d edition 😜**